-We have seen them on the market for quite some time and decided it was time to investivate Metal Chiavari Chairs ourselves to see what they were all about.
+We have seen them on the market for quite some time and decided it was time to investigate Metal Chiavari Chairs ourselves and see what they were all about.

 We researched the top factories in China and we found the following things: